 The subject is offered in both teaching sessions and over the summer vacation.
+A student who has enrolled in and who has passed or failed LAWS7200 Clinical Legal Experience (Intensive) may not enrol in this subject without the approval of the Associate Dean.
 It is recommended that the subject not be done in the final session of a student's studies, as the subject may enable students to put further studies into a social and practical perspective.

-Economic Analysis of Law

-Staff Contact: Mr Gerard Rowe C3 SS HPW4
+Economic Analysis of Law Staff Contact: A/Prof Gerard Rowe C3 SS HPW4